Skip to Content

 Why grow your sweet potato slips?

 Sweet potato slips are expensive to buy.
-Typical pricing in the UK is around £2.50 per slip, while in the USA, they are less costly and can purchase for around $1.75 per slip.
+Typical pricing in the UK is around £2.50 per slip; in the USA, they are less costly and can purchase for around $1.75 per slip.
 In Australia, the price is approximately 6.95 per slip.

 Where to buy sweet potato slips?

-You can purchase them online on many websites if you decide you would rather buy sweet potato slips overgrowing your own.
+You can purchase them online on many websites if you decide you would instead buy sweet potato slips overgrowing your own.
 Garden centers and big box stores will also offer them for sale.

-If you would like to purchase sweet potatoes to create your slips, you can use store-bought sweet potatoes, provided they are organic.
-Avoid using those that are not organic, as these will have been sprayed with a sprout inhibitor.
+If you want to purchase sweet potatoes to create your slips, you can use store-bought sweet potatoes, provided they are organic.
+Avoid using those not organic, as these will have been sprayed with a sprout inhibitor.
 Consider other gardeners or gardening groups, as these can be a great way to source and swap varieties that you may not be able to get commercially.

 Can you eat sweet potato slips?

 The great thing about sweet potato slips is that even the foliage is edible.
-It’s great to be used raw in a salad, in a stir-fry, or as an ingredient in other dishes.
-They can be prepared much like spinach but, like most greens, can be somewhat bitter.
+It’s great to be used raw in a salad, stir-fry, or as an ingredient in other dishes.
+They can be prepared like spinach but, like most greens, can be somewhat bitter.

 sweet potato slips in a mug of water